-Beginning academic year 2015-16, students will be admitted to the master's degree program in Speech-Language Pathology in the fall semester only.
-The deadline for submitting applications is April 1 for admission to the summer/fall semesters.
+Students will be admitted to the master's degree program in Speech-Language Pathology in the fall semester only.
+The deadline for submitting applications will be posted on the SUBR SLP website prior to the end of the fall semester preceding application for admission.